 Just take a seat in the beautifully landscaped square and you’ll experience the lively energy, whether you're here for a lunchtime bite or an after-work beer – the benches might as well be cinema seats, because there's always something to watch here.
 You can see the life here as locals pass by on their way home from the Viktualienmarkt with their purchases every Saturday; or in the small groups of Munich designers who congregate on little stools in front of their shops to chat with a coffee in hand; or as you cycle along the street in summer, past the always-busy terrace of Trachtenvogl.

-We take our leave to grab some lunch at Trachtenvogl; we choose pasta and halloumi salad, both fantastic as always and not at all expensive.
+Speaking of food – we say goodbye to Christian and have lunch at the Trachtenvogl.
+We choose pasta and halloumi salad, both fantastic as always and not at all expensive.
 It's hard to imagine Reichenbachstrasse without this lovely café, which was previously also a bar.
 In winter, retro television sets display crackling fires inside, while you sink back into a sofa and try to settle on one of the dozens of hot chocolate options they offer.
 In summer, the sunniest spots on the terrace are always in demand.
 After all, the staff are pleasant, the food delicious – what more could you want?

-From the terrace, we are looking directly onto three shopping gems within the district, all of which are run by Munich women.
-There's local fashion label Akjumii (36 Reichenbachstrasse), where designers Michaela Wunderl-Strojny and Anna Karsch have been producing minimalist fashion for men and women since 2012.
+From the terrace, we are looking directly onto four shopping gems within the district, all of which are run by Munich women.
+There's local fashion label akjumii (36 Reichenbachstrasse), where designers Michaela Wunderl-Strojny and Anna Karsch have been producing minimalist fashion for men and women since 2012.
 All the clothing sold here is made in the on-site studio, and virtually everything is crafted from natural materials.
 The retail space at the front is often rented out to other brands and is currently occupied by hundreds of plants – a proper jungle.
+Next door is WE.RE (Reichenbachstraße 30), another women-run fashion label from Munich: Katharina Weber and Theresa Reiter offer handmade fashion made from sustainable materials and produced in Munich.

 Reichenbachstraße is full of contrasts.
 Few streets manage to achieve this balancing act: keeping up with the times while allowing the old to remain.
 Flat white and filter coffee.
 One of the few streets that has never lost its character despite modernisation and change.
 The connecting street in the Glockenbach district still looks exciting and feels exciting.
 You'll find the Scandinavian interior design chain here, but also the antique shop with its selection of unique pieces.
 The street has grown organically and doesn't pretend to be something it's not.
 It offers its guests a welcome respite between the Isar and the Viktualienmarkt.